-- The username for logging into the database, relative to the database URL address.
+- The username for signing into the database, relative to the database URL address.

-- The password for logging into the database, relative to the database URL address.
+- The password for signing into the database, relative to the database URL address.

 - The SQL statement to execute, relative to the database type (SQL dialect differs for different databases).